holahoon/Remnant-Ministry/README.md

 - A web application for a Chrisitan organization (Darakbang)
 - Users must sign up with email then log in gain full access
-- When user is authenticated (temporarily using Firebase), user can view events(not yet designed) and register
+- Temporarily using Firebase to sign up users and identify email/password to enable authentication

 ## Start